ThomasLindskov/RideSaver/README.md

 The app uses a stack of React Native, Firebase and Firebase Realtime Database and has the following dependencies:

-xx we need to update package.json (why do we have camera and medialibrary??)

 To run the app run the following commands in the terminal:

 ```